 Calcium & Vitamin D

 If you eat milk, cheese, or yogurt, you probably get enough calcium to keep your bones strong.
 But if you go the vegan route, you'll need alternate sources of calcium.
-These include fortified soy milk and orange juice, seeds, nuts, and some green vegetables.
-People who avoid dairy products also miss out on vitamin D. The body can make this vitamin in response to sunlight, but vegans who don't get enough sun exposure may need a supplement.
+These include fortified soy and almond milk and orange juice, with small amounts of calcium in seeds, nuts, and some green vegetables.
+People who avoid dairy products also miss out on vitamin D. Non-meat sources include fortified soy and almond milk, but some vegetarians may need to consider a supplement.

 Although zinc is found in many vegetarian foods, it is not as well absorbed as meat-based zinc.
 Eating plenty of zinc-rich foods can help you maximize the amount your body absorbs.
 Good sources include milk, cheese, whole-grain breads, nuts, soy foods, and legumes, such as chickpeas.
 Hummus on a whole-grain pita is one tasty snack that does the trick.